Multiple violations by Caltrans led up to homeless woman’s death, CHP report says

 Walker provided investigators a list of prescribed medications he was taking but failed to mention the Hydrocodone, a narcotic, that was detected in a blood sample he gave voluntarily following Bigley’s death.

-A Modesto Police sergeant, a drug recognition expert, who interviewed Walker shortly after the accident said he saw no objective signs of intoxication and two other experts could not say conclusively whether the levels of Hydrocodone in his system could have affected his ability to operate heavy machinery that day.
+A Modesto police sergeant, a drug recognition expert who interviewed Walker shortly after the accident, said he saw no objective signs of intoxication.
+Two other experts could not say conclusively whether the levels of Hydrocodone in his system could have affected his ability to operate heavy machinery that day.

-While Walker waited at the hospital to get his blood drawn for the drug screen, an investigator asked him “if everything he did at the scene would be a normal operation,” the report CHP reads.
+While Walker waited at the hospital to get his blood drawn for the drug screen, an investigator asked him “if everything he did at the scene would be a normal operation,” the CHP report states.
 “Mr. Walker answered ‘Yeah.’
 Mr. Walker then stated ‘It will change now though, because I won’t go in there without CHP making sure everybody is gone.’”

-The CHP not only is supposed to be on site when the cleanups are conducted but when the 72-hour notices are posted.
+The CHP not only is supposed to be on site when the cleanups are conducted, but also when the 72-hour notices are posted.
 They were never requested for that in this case because notices were never posted.
-Instead, Walker’s supervisor Richard Carattini gave verbal warning to people at the encampment the day before Bigley’s death.
+Instead, Walker’s supervisor, Richard Carattini, gave verbal warning to people at the encampment the day before Bigley’s death.
 Carattini could not be reached for comment.

 He told them they were working nearby and would be there later that day or early the next morning.

-Carattini said he did not post the notices or give the requisite three days before returning for cleanup because two fires at the encampment in the month of July made the site a safety hazard and warranted an emergency cleanup.
+Carattini said he did not post the notices or give the requisite three days before returning for cleanup because two fires at the encampment in July made the site a safety hazard and warranted an emergency cleanup.

-The CHPs Multidisciplinary Accident Investigation Team concluded that that the fires alone were not enough to deem the site an immediate public safety threat.
+The CHP’s Multidisciplinary Accident Investigation Team concluded that the fires alone were not enough to deem the site an immediate public safety threat.

 “Mr. Carattini related Caltrans policy does not always work and that many times, Caltrans handles cleanups by themselves without CHP assistance,” the report reads.
 Carattini said it is difficult to get the CHP to assist using the program designed to request their help and that the request must be made a week in advance.